every821/fractionalizer-nft/README.md

 #### Compile, Deploy and Unit Test

-The contracts are compiled and tested upon push in Github CI, the results can be seen under [Github Actions](https://github.com/web3wannabe/blockchain-developer-bootcamp-final-project/actions/workflows/main.yaml).
+The contracts are compiled and tested upon push in Github CI.

 To run the tests locally run `brownie test` (this will start ganache-cli for you):
 ```